stefan-kolb/nucleus/README.md

 For most scenarios the *endpoint* is identical to the *provider*, but in some cases, for instance on [IBM Bluemix][bluemix], *endpoints* distinguish different deployment regions.

-If running PaaSal as web service, all changes made to these entities at runtime will be discarded, unless you enable the functionality in the configuration and specify a location where to persist the data to.
+If running Nucleus as web service, all changes made to these entities at runtime will be discarded, unless you enable the functionality in the configuration and specify a location where to persist the data to.

 #### Vendors

-You can use the API of PaaSal to show a list of all supported vendors.
+You can use the API of Nucleus to show a list of all supported vendors.
 This request is publicly available and does not require any authentication.

 However, you can't create, delete or update a vendor at runtime because it represents the logic to communicate with the associated platform.